isaac-sim/IsaacLab/source/standalone/workflows/ray/hyper_parameter_tuning/README.md

 	an Isaac Lab image that you have pull with the correct permissions
 - A storage (GCS bucket, AWS S3 bucket, etc)
-- A kubernetes Cluster with a GPU-passthrough enabled node-pool that has access to your storage (likely has to be on same region/VPC), and has the Ray operator enabled with correct IAM permissions
+- A kubernetes Cluster with a GPU-passthrough enabled node-pool that has access to your container registry/storage (likely has to be on same region/VPC), and has the Ray operator enabled with correct IAM permissions
 - A ``kuberay.yaml.ninja`` file that describes how to allocate resources (example already included for google cloud)